upes-open/OSoC-24-Comic-Craft/README.md

 ## Disclaimer

-This project is under OSOC'24, organized by [OPEN Community, UPES](https://upes-open.org).
+This project is under OSoC'24, organized by [OPEN Community, UPES](https://upes-open.org).
 All projects are open source with a copyleft license.
 Kindly review the licensing terms thoroughly to avoid any issues in code distribution.
 [LICENSE]().
 Any violation of the licensing terms will lead to unavoidable consequences.

-Sure, here’s a concise and easy-to-understand explanation of the AGPL-3.0 license for new contributors:

 ## LICENSE

-This project uses the AGPL-3.0 license.

-### What You Need to Know

-- **Free to Use**: You can use, modify, and share the code.
-- **Share the Source**: If you share the software, you must also share the source code.
-- **Server Use**: If you run the software on a server, you must offer the source code to users.
-- **Keep It Open**: Any changes you make must also be shared under the AGPL-3.0 license.

-By contributing, you agree to these terms to keep the project free and open for everyone.

-For more details, read the full [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html).

-## HAPPY CODING !!

 ---